danofun/beets-nzbget-script/README.md

-A nzbget post processing script that invokes a beets import via a ssh command that is sent to a beets docker container's host system.
+A nzbget post processing script that triggers a beets import via ssh command which is sent to a beets docker container's host system.